Mar-a-Lago: Notable presidential visits

-On April 4, 2017, prior to paramount leader Xi's visit, ShareAmerica, a website run by the U.S. Department of State's Bureau of International Information Programs, published a blog post describing Mar-a-Lago's history.
+On April 4, 2017, prior to Xi's visit, ShareAmerica, a website run by the U.S. Department of State's Bureau of International Information Programs, published a blog post describing Mar-a-Lago's history.
 On April 5, 2017, the U.S. embassy in the United Kingdom's website shared snippets of the original blog post on its own blog, and the U.S. embassy in Albania's Facebook page shared the original post.
 On April 24, 2017, Democratic senator Ron Wyden, House minority leader Nancy Pelosi, and ethics observers like former ambassador Norman Eisen, questioned the use of official government resources promoting a private property owned by Trump.
 By April 25, 2017, ShareAmerica and both U.S. embassies in the United Kingdom and Albania removed their respective posts.
 ShareAmerica, replaced their post with the following statement, "The intention of the article was to inform the public about where the president has been hosting world leaders.
 We regret any misperception and have removed the post."

 In November 2017, President Trump returned to Mar-a-Lago for a Thanksgiving celebration, and one month later he returned for his tenth presidential visit during his Christmas vacation.

 In 2018, President Trump visited Mar-a-Lago eight times prior to the seasonal closing in May.
 During this time he had a summit meeting with Shinzō Abe on April 17–18.

 In November 2018, President Trump returned to Mar-a-Lago for Thanksgiving.
 One month later, President Trump canceled his planned Christmas vacation in Mar-a-Lago following the federal government shutdown.
 In November 2019, he returned to Mar-a-Lago for Thanksgiving, and a month later returned for Christmas.

-On March 7, 2020, President Trump hosted Brazilian president Jair Bolsonaro for a working dinner, where the two leaders discussed the U.S.-led effort to oust Venezuelan president Nicolás Maduro, a future trade deal and peace for the Middle East.
+On March 7, 2020, President Trump hosted Brazilian president Jair Bolsonaro for a working dinner, where the two leaders discussed the U.S.-led effort to oust Venezuelan president Nicolás Maduro, a future trade deal, and peace for the Middle East.
 Also at the dinner was Bolsonaro's press secretary, Fábio Wajngarten, whose wife informed others on social media on March 11, 2020, that he had tested positive for COVID-19 after he had returned from the United States via Miami to Brazil.
 Others attending the dinner included Vice President Mike Pence, Ivanka Trump, and Jared Kushner.